toppers-chatgpt/chatgpt-bot/readme.md

 ## Features

+- **Live Search**: Users can perform live searches directly through the bot and get summerized results.

 - **Private Chat**: Users can chat with the bot directly without using any commands.
 The bot stores up to the last 50 messages in the conversation, allowing for continuous, context-aware responses.

 - **Fast Responses**: The bot is optimized for speed, offering the most efficient and fast replies.